BOOKINGS & Purchases

 With the generous support of the Center for Independent Documentary and the LEF Foundation, he is currently in post-production on his fourth feature-length film, Paternal Rites, a first-person essay film that explores the extraordinary and quotidian trauma of being in a family.

 Rosskam is also a fine artist whose paintings, installations, and performances have shown in galleries and venues throughout the U.S. and Europe.
 Additionally, he is a noted lecturer, speaker, and professor who has held positions at Hampshire College, SUNY Old Westbury, and Indiana University—Purdue, Fort Wayne.
+He is currently assistant professor of visual arts at the University of Maryland, Baltimore County.

 “Pushing Boundaries,” Daily Hampshire Gazette, 2012.